 THE VIDEO STORE (2025)

-In THE VIDEO STORE (2025), Gallery 1265 is transformed into a video store with various video works by Leo Dong and Felix Liu—including films, documentaries, and music—burned onto DVDs and arranged on shelves for visitors to browse and freely select.
+In THE VIDEO STORE (2025), Gallery 1265 is transformed into a video rental store with various video works by Leo Dong and Felix Liu—including films, documentaries, and music—burned onto DVDs and arranged on shelves for visitors to browse, freely select and watch.
+The space is divided into a private viewing zone for an undisturbed, coffee-accompanied screening experience tailored to introverts; a public viewing area with screenings for social engagement or "social beings" to recharge and connect; and a music corner playing songs 24/7, where visitors can switch tracks or enjoy entire albums.
 This setup allows the audience to experience each work without interference, like reviews or ratings, in a nostalgic, old-fashioned way.

 The exhibition itself takes an experimental approach, inviting viewers to reflect on how we currently consume films, information, and creative works—and how we interact with others.
 It raises a crucial question: What is the significance of offline film community spaces in the context of our modern world?
 If such a space were to exist today, could it bring about any meaningful change?